ricotheque/HTMLizer/README.md

 }
 ```

-Which can get cumbersome if done multiple times:
+This can get cumbersome and hard to maintain if done multiple times:

 ```php
 if ($title) {